Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 Here are the after photos: New faceplate, new knobs, new handle, new corners and new period correct grill cloth.

 In November 2013, I scored again from Craigslist.
 Found this quad set of vintage Jensen C10Q speakers and bought them right away.
-They are now happily making great sound in my Super Reverb:
+They are now happily making great sounds in my Super Reverb:

 My desire for another guitar arose (Guitar Acquisition Syndrome = GAS), so I thought I'd try one of the Squier models.
 In July 2013 I bought a J Mascus Jazzmaster from a Guitar Center in San Bernardino, CA. It was a nice reasonably priced guitar.
 Turns out that I did not bond with it as it had jumbo frets and I only kept it for a short while.